ipa-mah/ipa_rubbish_bin_detection/ReadMe.md

 Commands:

-1. Launch the package: roslaunch ipa_rubbish_bin_detection ipa_rubbish_bin_detection.launch
+1. Launch the package: `roslaunch ipa_rubbish_bin_detection ipa_rubbish_bin_detection.launch`
-2. Open `dynamic_reconfiguration` to change z_max_value to remove points in z direction.
-Some other parameters also can be changed in the `dynamic_reconfiguration` as well as `launch/ipa_rubbish_bin_detection_params.yaml` file (number of grapsing points, threshold values, ...)
+2. Open `dynamic reconfigure` to change z_max_value to remove points in z direction.
+Some other parameters also can be changed in the `dynamic reconfigure` as well as `launch/ipa_rubbish_bin_detection_params.yaml` file (number of grapsing points, threshold values, ...)
-3. Launch camera package (e.g realsense camera): roslaunch realsense2_camera rs_rgbd.launch.
+3. Launch camera package (e.g realsense camera): `roslaunch realsense2_camera rs_rgbd.launch`.
 The defaut colored point cloud topic is `/camera/depth_registered/points`.

 You can open RVIZ to check the result: